Dehydrogenation

 In chemistry, dehydrogenation is a chemical reaction that involves the removal of hydrogen, usually from an organic molecule.
 It is the reverse of hydrogenation.
 Dehydrogenation is important, both as a useful reaction and a serious problem.
-At its simplest, it is a useful way of converting alkanes, which are relatively inert and thus low-valued, to olefins, which are reactive and thus more valuable.
+At its simplest, it is a useful way of converting alkanes, which are relatively inert and thus low-valued, to alkenes, which are reactive and thus more valuable.
 Alkenes are precursors to aldehydes (R\sCH=O), alcohols (R\sOH), polymers, and aromatics.
 As a problematic reaction, the fouling and inactivation of many catalysts arises via coking, which is the dehydrogenative polymerization of organic substrates.

 Enzymes that catalyze dehydrogenation are called dehydrogenases.

 Heterogeneous catalytic routes

 Styrene

 Dehydrogenation processes are used extensively to produce aromatics in the petrochemical industry.
 Such processes are highly endothermic and require temperatures of 500 °C and above.
 Dehydrogenation also converts saturated fats to unsaturated fats.
 One of the largest scale dehydrogenation reactions is the production of styrene by dehydrogenation of ethylbenzene.
 Typical dehydrogenation catalysts are based on iron(III) oxide, promoted by several percent potassium oxide or potassium carbonate.